 In vitro fertilization (IVF) involves harvesting eggs, inseminating them with sperm, and implanting the resulting embryo(s) into the woman’s uterus to achieve pregnancy.
 IVF was first introduced as an experimental procedure, and the first successful pregnancy in the United States occurred in 1981.
-Since that time, thousands of healthy babies have been born, and IVF success rates have increased dramatically, with the procedure no longer considered experimental.
+Since then, thousands of healthy babies have been born, and IVF success rates have increased dramatically, with the procedure no longer being considered experimental.

 Patients undergoing IVF receive daily injections of Follicle Stimulating Hormone (FSH), which causes the ovaries to recruit additional follicles.
 Depending upon a patient’s specific protocol, she will also administer Lupron or Antagon to prevent premature ovulation (before egg retrieval), which can cause the “loss” of the IVF cycle.

 During this medication process, patients will visit the fertility clinic several times for estradiol hormone level measurements and vaginal probe ultrasound.
 Monitoring is extremely important, and the measurements are used to “adjust” the FSH doses and prevent serious side effects.

 Rising estradiol measurements indicate that healthy follicles are developing.
 Ultrasound is used to visualize and measure the follicles as they develop.
 It is also used to measure the thickness of the endometrium (the lining of the uterus), which signifies a healthy environment for the developing fetus.

 Once the physician judges that the follicles are mature, an injection of human chorionic gonadotrophin (hCG) is given, which signals to the body that ovulation is imminent.
 The patient will then be scheduled for egg retrieval.